 This marathon begins on Hwy 8 at the Big Fork Community Center in Polk County, Arkansas.
 Participants run a trail that crosses over eight Arkansas Mountains.

-Run by the Muckas Running Club, The MidSouth Marathon holds its annual marathon in November.
+The MidSouth Marathon holds its annual marathon in November.
 Runners start the long-distance race at the Wynne High School.

 Day 2 of this Riverboat Series begins in Lake Chicot (the largest natural lake in Arkansas) State Park in Lake Village.
 Runners may participate in 5K, 10K, Half Marathon, or Full Marathon.